-6. Some theoretical questions about the gradient flow algorithm a.
-How will the algorithm behave if there is no maximum point, and $f(\mathbf{v})$ keeps increasing in some direction?

-b.
-How would you modify the algorithm to find a min point?

-c.
-How would the algorithm behave close to a saddle point?
+- 6. Some theoretical questions about the Gradient Flow Method - a.
+How will the algorithm behave if there is no maximum point, and $f(\mathbf{v})$ keeps increasing in some direction? - b.
+How would you modify the algorithm to find a min point? - c.
+How would the algorithm behave close to a saddle point? - 7.
+Re-do Problems 1 & 2 using the Method of Lagrange Multipliers.